LikeTheSalad/android-stem/README.md

 ### 2.2- Where can I find the resolved strings in my project?

 The resolved strings go into your app's `build` folder, specifically under the `build/generated/resolved` path.
-That's where this plugin places them into when it is run.
+That's where Android Stem places them into when it is run.

 The following cases are supported: